sejinniemma/PuzzleGame/README.md

 1. drag start & drag over

-- I made drag object to save drastart information and can be used outside
+- I made 'dragged object' to save 'drag start information' and can be used outside(drag drop event)
-- dragged.index : I found Index informaiton through parentNode's childNodes
+- dragged.index : I found Index information through parentNode's childNodes
 - 💥 but childNodes was an object not an array
--  so made it array using literal array []
+-  so I made it array using literal array []
--  and put each of array list [...]
+-  and put each of it as element [...]
 - to prevent bug, gave preventDefault() when dragover

 <img width="782" alt="스크린샷 2021-09-28 오후 4 15 38" src="https://user-images.githubusercontent.com/80943394/135040943-b9fffbec-a27a-4981-8716-59ece0d61273.png">